melezhik/chef-plugin/README.md

 # what it does

- 1) Connect to remote host with gien ssh login using ssh public-key authentication schema.
+ 1) Connect to remote host with given ssh login using ssh public-key authentication schema.
  2) Run chef-client on this host with chef json file generated from template.

 # features